owaddell/swish/examples/apt-archive/ReadMe.md

 path and use that in some way to prune stale entries from the cache.
 For now, this remains out of scope.

+If the client's apt sources specify HTTPS URIs, apt may try to tunnel through the HTTP proxy via CONNECT, which prevents caching.
+In some cases, changing the scheme to HTTP in /etc/apt/sources.list and /etc/apt/sources.list.d may convince apt to call GET on the proxy which can then handle a redirect to HTTPS via curl yet cache the resulting file.

 ## Building

 1. install [Swish](https://github.com/becls/swish)